The Road to Wigan’s Pint – and the North’s

-Without the sparkler, cask ale pours fairly flat with a loose, thinnish head that dissipates quickly.
+Without the sparkler cask ale pours fairly flat with a loose, thinnish head that dissipates quickly.
 Serving the pint sans sparkler is popular in the south of England.
-In the north the sparkler is generally liked (custom can vary by sub-region and pub).
+In the north the sparkler is generally liked although custom can vary by sub-region and pub.

-You don’t read much today about “sparkler – is it good or bad?” but oceans of ink and bandwidth have been sacrificed in the past to a cause that seems delphic to non-initiates.
+You don’t read much today about “the sparkler – is it good or bad?”, but oceans of ink and bandwidth were sacrificed in the past to a cause that seems delphic to non-initiates.

 It’s not that the hard core has tired of the controversy.
 Newer issues arise and attention turns elsewhere.

-Meanwhile, the matter of sparkler and cask ale quality remains.
-For what it’s worth, I prefer the bitter style of cask without the sparkler.
-Its effect seems to blunt hop flavour and generally flatten out taste.
+Still, the matter of sparkler and cask ale quality remains.
+For what it’s worth I prefer cask bitter without the sparkler.
+Its effect seems to blunt hop flavour and generally flatten out the taste.

-The first ad I saw left off the “l” in Hotel, or the upload to Google Books did that, and I thought the “Ince” must be a misprint of another kind or imperfect uploading again.
-But no, Ince is a locality nearish to Manchester, Ince-in-Makerfield.
+The first advertisement I saw left off the “l” in Hotel, or the upload to Google Books did that.
+I thought that “Ince” must also be a misprint, or an imperfect uploading again.
+But no, Ince is a real place nearish to Manchester, Ince-in-Makerfield.
 (About 17 miles).

-The ad above is from the same issue of the journal mentioned.
+The ad shown above is from the journal mentioned.

-Anyone familiar with beer knows you can swirl the glass to pick up the foam, or use a stirrer of some kind – Barker’s invention did the same thing, but methodically.
+Anyone familiar with beer knows you can swirl the glass to pick up the foam, or with a stirrer of some kind.
+Barker’s invention did the same thing but methodically.

-Cask ale of course has no CO2 injected at the brewery or pub so as it pours fairly flat, the sparkler would have enlivened pints that looked unattractive.
+Cask ale of course has no CO2 added at the brewery or pub, so, as it pours fairly flat, the sparkler enlivened pints that looked unattractive.
 For some reason the south has never minded flat pints, it may be palate-related, it may be the desire to have a brimful glass.

-I cannot find any trace of a Crown Hotel in Ince.
-But there was one – and is one – at 106 Wigan Road, New Springs, near the canal.
+I cannot find any trace of a Crown Hotel at Ince.
+But there was one – and is – at 106 Wigan Road, New Springs, near the canal.
 Ince was a kind of suburb of Wigan, itself some miles from Manchester.

 New Springs is only two miles from the centre of Ince.
 You see its Crown Hotel pictured, a handsome house that looks old enough to have been the locale where Barker did his field work.

-Maybe he lived in Ince and worked at the hotel, or used the hotel as a business address.
-It’s a nice looking pub innit?
-It is still going strong and gets fine reviews, see some details here.
-It serves, need we add, cask ale, presumably through Barker’s Aerator, formal name of his device.
+Maybe he lived in Ince and worked at the hotel, or used the hotel for a business address.
+It’s a nice looking pub, isn’t it?
+It’s still going strong and gets fine reviews, see details here.
+It serves, need I say, cask ale, presumably through Barker’s Aerator, the formal name of his device.